vmware-archive/thrust/README.md

 * Updates `ios_spec_targets` to require the `scheme` name instead of the `target` name.
 The `target` key is no longer used.

+* Adds support for specifying the MacOSX sdk version in a spec target configuration.
+E.g. `build_sdk` can now be set to `macosx10.9` or `macosx10.10`.
+Run `xcodebuild -showsdks` to see the full list of available sdks.

 ## Version 0.5

 ##### Version 0.5 introduced a lot of changes.
 Please see the *Upgrading* section below after installing the update.